Subin-Vidhu/2024/Flask Hacking Mastery/Readme.md

 When you visit /poke/dog, it's like poking the dog, and you might see "Woof!
 I'm Dog!".
 And if you visit /poke/cat, it's like poking the cat, leading to "Meow!
 I'm Cat!".
 ``````
 So, a dynamic route is like a magical tool that adjusts its behavior based on the pet's name you tell it! ✨

+# SSTI Explained

+Imagine you're at a store that customizes T-shirts.
+You provide them with a message, and they print it on the shirt for you.

+Usually, you'd give them something simple like "Happy Birthday, Alex!"
+But one day, you figure out that if you give them a special sequence of symbols or words, their T-shirt machine starts acting weird.
+Maybe it displays the store's internal records, or perhaps it even starts printing shirts for free.

+SSTI, or Server-Side Template Injection, is like finding that special sequence for the T-shirt machine, but for websites.
+Instead of just displaying what it should, the website starts showing or doing things it wasn't supposed to because of the sneaky input it got.

+#   Hacking

+In the realm of web applications, even the most streamlined frameworks like Flask can house vulnerabilities.
+Uncovering these vulnerabilities in Flask applications can aid both in enhancing security measures and understanding potential attack vectors.

+Prerequisites:

+ - Kali Linux Live USB

+Recommended

+Proficiency in Python programming.

+A foundational understanding of Flask.

+# What is Enumeration?

+Imagine your computer is a big house, and inside it are your personal treasures.
+Enumeration is like someone walking around that house, making a list of all the doors and windows to figure out the best way to get in.

+# Why Enumeration?

+Let's say you know your front and back doors are always locked.
+But what about that tiny window in the basement or the attic door?
+You might forget about them.
+In the world of computers, there are many ways to get into a system.
+So, ethical hackers use enumeration to find every possible entry, even the ones you might not think of.

+### In short: Enumeration is finding all the possible ways (ports) into the system